MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios-phase3.md

 - Reference the Intune App SDK in your application.
 - Confirm that the Intune App SDK is properly included in your build.
 - Register new accounts for MAM management after authenticating with MSAL.
-- Unregister accounts on log-out to remove corporate data.
+- To remove corporate data, unregister accounts on log-out
 - (Recommended) Incorporate MAM logging into your app.

 ## Prerequisites

-- You'll need a macOS computer which has Xcode 14.0 or later installed.
+- You need a macOS computer, which has Xcode 14.0 or later installed.

 - Your app must be targeted for iOS 14.0 or above.